Three Corsac foxes sitting on their back legs in a woodland

 • Fun Facts

-Corsac foxes play a key role in the ecosystem, that they inhabit.
+Corsac foxes play a key role in the ecosystem that they inhabit.
 As predators they keep a healthy balance in the ecosystem by ensuring populations of prey species are maintained.

 Corsac foxes communicate using high pitched yelps and will bark to alarm call.